Skip to Content

 To qualify as an EDO, one must be:

 To apply for EDO Designation, complete the online form below.
-If you have previously received EDO Designation, you may upload your most recent designation letter here to request re-approval of your EDO status.
-The form below will also require copies of the following documents:
+If an applicant has previously received EDO Designation, the applicant may upload its most recent designation letter here to request re-approval of its EDO status.
+The online form below will also require copies of the following documents:

 1. W-9